 Latomi Farm is a business family created by Elias and Maria.
 Two agronomists, who grow their own almonds and they produce certified vegan nut butter.
 Plus, they are using 100% Greek nuts!

-To make these absolutely Fall/Autumn energy balls, I used the almond and peanut butter combo for its semi-liquid texture and its sub-sweet character.
+To make these absolutely Falling In Pumpkin Energy Balls, I used the almond and peanut butter combo for its semi-liquid texture and its sub-sweet character.

 At Foodathlon, we always look for healthy, easy-to-grab, and carry snacks, with no additives.
 That's why this nut butter is perfect for this recipe.
-It is made without the addition of palm oil, salt, or sugar.
+It does contain palm oil, salt, or sugar.

 Nut butter: I use Latomi Farm nut butter with almonds and peanuts because it adds a strong note of peanut flavor, that pairs perfectly with pumpkin puree.
 And as a bonus, you get a gentle almond aftertaste.

-Pumpkin puree: Foodathlon's homemade pumpkin puree is used in this recipe.
+Pumpkin puree: I use Foodathlon's homemade pumpkin puree in this recipe.
 Fresh, with no preservatives, makes the energy balls moist and flavorful.

 Sweetener: Medjool dates are perfect because they are large and add an almost caramel sweet flavor, making the energy balls naturally sweetened.

-Oats: Gluten-free, old-fashioned oats are added to the recipe to make it not only vegan but gluten-free friendly.
+Oats: I added gluten-free, old-fashioned oats to the recipe to make it not only vegan, but also gluten-free.